-- Unfortunately, it can be quite difficult to investigate a potentially hijacked prefix beyond finding the ASN that's announcing it: - -- whois data may be inaccurate/questionable - -- the announcing ISP may be less than cooperative if the hijacked block is associated with a lucrative/bad customer - -- just as netblocks can be hijacked, ASNs can also be hijacked/used without authorization - -- if you get "too close" the hijacked prefix may get replaced with a new one; rinse, lather, repeat - working route hijacking issues will likely require the involvement of your corporation's network engineers, and you need to understand that their perspective is different than yours (assuming your emphasis is anti-spam work)47
+- Unfortunately, it can be quite difficult to investigate a potentially hijacked prefix beyond finding the ASN that's announcing it: - -- whois data may be inaccurate/questionable - -- the announcing ISP may be less than cooperative if the hijacked block is associated with a lucrative/bad customer - -- just as netblocks can be hijacked, ASNs can also be hijacked/used without authorization - -- if you get "too close" the hijacked prefix may get replaced with a new one; rinse, lather, repeat - working route hijacking issues will likely require the involvement of your corporation's network engineers, and may be time consuming

-The Network Engineer Perspective vs. The AntiSpam Perspective
+The Network Engineer Perspective vs. The Anti-Spam Perspective

-- Network engineers view route hijacking risks differently than anti-spammers.
-Routing geeks generally worry about someone hijacking their own prefixes, or a customer trying to slide a hijacked prefix past the local NOC's staff. - Anti-spammers, on the other hand, care about ANY hijacked netblock that may be used to emit spam, provide spammer DNS service, host spamvertised web sites, etc. - Unfortunately, at least some antihijacking/route-monitoring projects focus on the routing geek perspective, NOT the antispam perspective, emphasizing direct notification about injected routes pertaining to just a small number of ASNs or netblocks.
-I suggest taking each project on its own merits, because each is valuable in different ways.
+- I've come to understand that network engineers view route hijacking risks differently than anti-spammers. - Routing geeks generally worry about someone hijacking their own prefixes, or a customer trying to slide a hijacked prefix past the local NOC's staff. - Anti-spammers, on the other hand, care about ANY hijacked netblock that may be used to emit spam, provide spammer DNS service, host spamvertised web sites, etc. - Some antihijacking/route-monitoring projects focus on the routing geek perspective, others follow the anti-spam perspective. - I suggest taking each project on its own merits, because each can be valuable in different ways.